 These test results must be submitted with a completed City of Margate application for police officer.
 All test scores must be kept current to be eligible for consideration.

-The City accepts applications for police officer candidates only when a police officer job announcement is in effect.
+The City accepts applications for police officer candidates only when a police officer job announcement is posted on the City of Margate Human Resources website.
 Applications are not accepted at any other time.

 Intensive backgrounds are done on all applicants.
 A criminal history, driving history and employment history are done during each background investigation.
 Candidates are then given a truth verification test, physical examination, psychological test and an entrance screening examination.